Kenmare High SchoolHome

 EMPOWERING WOMEN WITH EDUCATION & LIFE SKILLS

-Kenmare High School is an accredited alternative high school that offers education as well as practical training in job and life skills for women aged 17+ who have dropped out of the public system.
+Kenmare High School is an accredited alternative high school that offers education as well as practical training in job and life skills for women aged 17 and older.

 At Kenmare, we help young women obtain a high school education and practical work skills.
 We also help them to change their lives by giving them the discipline, tools, and experience that enables them to disprove the lessons in hopelessness that ring their lives, in their background, their living environment and their lack of success in traditional schools.
 We help our women learn to believe in themselves.

 The upcoming Kenmare registration and testing dates for the 2nd Trimester of the 2017-2018 school year are as follows: